openssl/openssl/NOTES-WINDOWS.md

 is, of course, to choose a different set of directories by using `--prefix` and `--openssldir` when configuring.

+Note that, on Windows platforms (both 32 and 64 bit), the above build time defaults can be overridden by registry keys.
+This is done because it is common practice for windows based installers to allow users to place the installation tree at various locations not defined at build time.
+The following keys:

+    `\\HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\OpenSSL\OPENSSLDIR`
+    `\\HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\OpenSSL\ENGINESDIR`
+    `\\HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\OpenSSL\MODULESDIR`

+Can be administratively set, and openssl will take the paths found there as the values for OPENSSLDIR, ENGINESDIR and MODULESDIR respectively.
+If unset, the build time defaults will be used.

+To enable the reading of registry keys from windows builds, add `-DWININSTALLCONTEXT=<string>`to the Configure command line.
+Without setting this, the library defaults back to reporing the build time defaults without checking the registry.
+Note that if you wish to have a private set of registry keys for your application, you should set `OPENSSL_VERSION` to a unique value

+Note the installer available at <https://github.com/openssl/installer> will set these keys when the installer is run.

 Special notes for Universal Windows Platform builds, aka `VC-*-UWP`
 -------------------------------------------------------------------